Specialist cataract and retina care in Miranda.

 Macular degeneration

-Anti-VEGF injection therapy informed by ongoing clinical research, and new treatments for dry macular degeneration.
+Injection therapy informed by ongoing clinical research, and new treatments for dry macular degeneration.

 Diabetic eye disease